clarkmurray/herobook/README.md

 # HEROBOOK

-A social networking platform for the world's greatest heroes
+A social networking platform for Gotham's own Bat-family.